IvoVellekoop/openwfs/docs/source/slms.rst

 The :meth:`~.PhaseSLM.set_phases()` method takes a scalar or a 2-D array of phase values in radians, which is wrapped to the range [0, 2π) and displayed on the SLM.
 This function calls :meth:`~.PhaseSLM.update()` by default to send the image to the SLM hardware.
 In more advanced scenarios, like texture blending (see below), it can be useful to postpone the update by passing ``update=False`` and manually cal :meth:`~.PhaseSLM.update()` later.
 The algorithms in OpenWFS only access SLMs through this simple interface.
 As a result, the details of the SLM hardware are decoupled from the wavefront shaping algorithm itself.

-Currently, there are two implementations of the `PhaseSLM` interface.
+Currently, there are two implementations of the :class:`~.PhaseSLM` interface.
 The :class:`simulation.SLM` is used for simulating experiments and for testing algorithms (see :numref:`section-simulations`).
 The :class:`hardware.SLM` is an OpenGL-accelerated controller for using a phase-only SLM that is connected to the video output of a computer.
 The SLM can be created in windowed mode (useful for debugging), or full screen.
 It is possible to have multiple windowed SLMs on the same monitor, but only one full-screen SLM per monitor.
 In addition, the SLM implements some advanced features that are discussed below.

 At the time of writing, SLMs that are controlled through other interfaces than the video output are not supported.
-However, the interface of the `PhaseSLM` class is designed to accommodate these devices in the future.
+However, the interface of the :class:`~.PhaseSLM` class is designed to accommodate these devices in the future.
 Through this interface, support for intensity-only light modulators (e.g. Digital Mirror Devices) operating in phase-modulation mode (e.g. :cite:`conkey2012high`) may also be added.

 Texture mapping and blending
 -----------------------------------